 $a = Get-ItemProperty IIS:\AppPools\delete.me cpu

-$k = New-TimeSpan -Minutes 4 # this will work
+$k = New-TimeSpan -Minutes 4

-$a.resetInterval = $k
+$a .resetInterval = $k

 Set-ItemProperty IIS:\AppPools\delete.me cpu $a